syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

     </Grid>

 </Window>
+{% endhighlight %}

 To use RelativeSource way to bind, you can set DataContext.
 OrderID column AllowFiltering property value is binded using relative source.
 CustomerName column gets AllowFiltering value from StaticResource.

-##### How to bind ComboBoxColumn ItemsSource from ViewModel
+#### How to bind ComboBoxColumn ItemsSource from ViewModel

 1. Create New Project in VisualStudio.
 2. Create ItemsSource as explained in GettingStarted.
 3. Now create ItemsSource for ComboBoxColumn in viewmodel.
 4. You can have list of strings as items source to ComboBoxColumn.
 5. First highlighted box indicates your ComboBoxColumn ItemsSource declaration.
 Second highlighted box populates items for list.

+{% highlight C# %}

 [C#]